Our List Of Christmas Books for Babies and Toddlers

 Publisher: Ladybird Books, September 2014

 Have you met a child who doesn’t love Peppa Pig?
 That’s why I had to include this book on the list.
 Peppa makes a wish when she is making Christmas pudding with Granny Pig.
-Peppa’s wish comes true on Christmas morning when Santa realises he has forgotten to deliver Peppa’s gift through the night.
+Peppa’s wish comes true on Christmas morning when Santa realizes he has forgotten to deliver Peppa’s gift through the night.

 The Christmas Book